EDI-Systems/M7M01_Eukaron/README.md

 &ensp;&ensp;The timing performance of the kernel in **real action** is shown as follows.
 All compiler options are the highest optimization (usually -O3 with LTO when available) and optimized for time, and all values are **average case** in CPU cycles.
 - Yield/S : Intra-process thread yield to itself.
-- Yield/2 : Intra-process thread yield, one-way.
+- Yield/2 : Inter-process thread yield, one-way.
 - Inv/2   : Inter-process invocation call/return pair.
 - Sig/1   : Intra-process signal endpoint send/receive latency.
 - Sig/2   : Inter-process signal endpoint send/receive latency.